-HF0914, introduced on March 7, 2011 to the Minnesota State Legislature, provides that corporations are not natural persons and proposes a constitutional amendment to overturn the Supreme Court's ruling on Citizens United.

-- SF683, introduced on March 9, 2011 to the Minnesota State Senate, condemns the Supreme Court's decision on Citizens United and calls for a constitutional amendment to - reperse the miling, provide a constant of the second of the second of the second of the second of the
+HF0914, introduced on March 7, 2011 to the Minnesota State Legislature, provides that corporations are not natural persons and proposes a constitutional amendment to overturn the Supreme Court's ruling on Citizens United. • SF683, introduced on March 9, 2011 to the Minnesota State Senate, condemns the Supreme Court's decision on Citizens United and calls for a constitutional amendment to reverse the ruling.